 Gifts and Grants

 Faculty, students, and staff associated with the ANSERS Institute benefit from the gifts provided to us by individuals and organizations.
 These gifts may take the form of a one-time gift or an endowed gift (whose pooled assets are invested in perpetuity).
 Often, endowments are named gifts that leave your own legacy or memorialize or honor the life and accomplishments of loved ones.
 Gifts can be designated for specific purposes (e.g., scholarships for graduate students interested in pursuing a career in special education), or gifts may be unrestricted, providing ANSERS with the flexibility to address priorities that may shift over time.
 Whether or not you give to ANSERS through a one-time donation or an endowment, we appreciate all of our supporters – your generosity allows us to better meet the needs of children, families, and teachers in the North Texas region.
-Click here to learn more about how to make a donation.
+Make a gift or contact Development Director Marc Mitrano for more information.

 - Ann Jones Endowed Chair in Special Education